Toys "R" Us: Bankruptcy

-Restructuring, Tru Kids, Inc., WHP Global, and second restructuring
+Restructuring, Tru Kids, Inc., WHP Global, second restructuring, and third restructuring

 On October 1, 2018, the company issued a bankruptcy court filing which stated that it would no longer auction off its intellectual property, since its controlling lender planned to "[revive] the business behind the Toys 'R' Us and Babies 'R' Us brand names" with a focus on maintaining existing licensing agreements and establishing new retail opportunities.
 The company evaluated that selling its brand at auction "[was] not reasonably likely to yield a superior alternative."

 At the Toy Industry Association's Fall Toy Preview, the company unveiled plans for a preliminary venture to be known as Geoffrey's Toy Box, a wholesale store-within-a-store concept that the company planned to deploy in time for the holiday shopping season.
 The company planned to revive the Toys "R" Us and Babies "R" Us brands in the future.
 In November 2018, it was announced that grocery market chain Kroger would add toy displays under the Geoffrey's Toy Box brand to some of its locations, to sell selections of Toys "R" Us private-label products.
 The brand operates under Geoffrey LLC, an intellectual property holding company within Toys "R" Us.

 On January 20, 2019, the company emerged from bankruptcy as Tru Kids.